apigee-labs/rapier/README.md

 title: HelloWorldAPI
 entities:
   HelloMessage:
-    well_known_URLs: /message
+    wellKnownURLs: /message
     properties:
       text:
         type: string
 ```
 This is the complete Rapier specification of the API.
-The `title`, `entities` and `well_known_URLs` elements are specific to Rapier.
+The `title`, `entities` and `wellKnownURLs` elements are specific to Rapier.
 The `properties` element is standard JSON Schema.
 The API described by this Rapier specification exposes a single resource whose type is `HelloMessage` (a JSON Schema schema) at the URL `/message`.
 This resource has a single property called `text`.
 The API does not allow this resource to be deleted, because it is well-known, but it does allow it to be
 retrieved using GET and modified using PATCH <a href="#footnote3" id="ref3"><sup>3</sup></a>.
 You don't have to say this explicitly — it is implied by the standard HTTP patterns and our conventions.
 Rapier also assumes that a GET response